Joe Ganim: 2023 mayoral Democratic primary and general election

 The general election included four candidates for mayor: Ganim, Gomes (who ran on the Independent Party of Connecticut ballot line), Republican David Herz, and "petitioning candidate" (unaffiliated) Lamond Daniels.
 Ganim's campaign raised just under $579,000, while Gomes' campaign raised about $365,000.
 In the November 2023 election, Ganim was declared the winner: Ganim received 5,729 votes, Gomes 5,550, Daniels 1,836, and Herz 765.
 Under the city charter, a mayor's new term would have begun on December 1, 2023.
 However, because the results of the 2023 mayoral election were not certified, Ganim was not sworn in on December 1, 2023, but, pursuant to the city charter, continued in office until the election do-over could be completed and the election result could be certified.

 After the Superior Court's order, negotiations on a new primary election date took place between the Ganim, Gomes, and the Secretary of the State's Office; the three sides ultimately agreed to recommend to the court new election dates.
 The court accepted the recommendations and set a new primary for January 23, 2024, and a new general election on February 27, 2024.
 Ganim won the new primary by 1,077 votes, or 12% and the new general election by 20-point margin, securing his third consecutive four-year term.

 In February 2025, five individuals were arrested and criminally charged with violations of elections law relating to absentee ballots during the 2023 election; while voters were filling in their absentee ballots, they were allegedly present, lied to the voters about absentee ballot laws, and pressured the voters to choose specific candidates.
 Two of the five, prominent Bridgeport Democratic political operatives City Councilman Alfredo Castillo and Town Committee Vice Chair Wanda Geter-Pataky, had been arrested and charged less than a year before for similar crimes resulting from their actions during the 2019 mayoral primary.

 Personal life

 Family life

 In 1993, Ganim (then the 33-year-old mayor of Bridgeport) married Ellen Jennifer White, known as Jennifer.
 The couple wed at the St. Augustine Cathedral in Bridgeport in a ceremony performed by Bishop Edward M. Egan (later cardinal) of the Roman Catholic Diocese of Bridgeport.
 They have three children.

 In 2014, the couple divorced.
 In 2015, a Connecticut Superior Court judge agreed to Ganim's request for a reduction in Ganim's alimony payments he sought on the basis of his low income and lack of business in his consulting job.

+Ganim's brother Paul is serving as the probate judge in Bridgeport, having first been elected in 1999.